 - Potatoes: 2 lbs of russet potatoes peeled and cubed into ½ – 1-inch cubes depending on your preference.

-- Butter and olive oil are used for frying them.
-Butter adds a creamier taste, and oil is added to prevent the butter from burning at high temperatures.
+- Butter and olive oil Butter add a creamy flavor, and olive oil is added to prevent the butter from burning at high temperatures.

 - Salsa– use your favorite store-bought salsa.
 Mild, medium, or hot, your choice.